 - Enhance your social consciousness, civic literacy and global awareness

-To obtain assistance with your internship search, including resume preparation, please stop by the Career Center on the 2nd Floor of the Math/Psychology Building.
-If you are interested in service-learning, connect with the Shriver Center on the 1st Floor of the Public Policy Building.
-If you have already completed 30 hours of college credits and need more immediate input on this component, please contact Dr. Devin Hagerty or Dr. Brigid Starkey for further information.
+To obtain assistance with your internship search, including resume preparation, please stop by the Career Center on the 2nd Floor of the Math/Psychology Building (in orange on the map below).
+If you are interested in service-learning, connect with the Shriver Center on the 1st Floor of the Public Policy Building (in red on the map below).
+If you have already completed 30 hours of college credits and need more immediate input on this component, please contact Dr. Brigid Starkey for further information.